 Mustered in at Detroit Mich Aug.
 29 1862.

 Mustered out at Detroit Mich.
 July 4, 1865

 This monument marks the position held by the Ninth Michigan Battery from 12:30 p.m.
 July 3rd, until 7 a.m. the following morning.

 322 rounds of shot, shell and canister expended

 Battery sustained the loss of 23 horses killed in the engagement

 From Dec.
 1862 to Oct.
 1863.

 From Nov.
 1863 until close of service

-See more on the Ninth Michigan Battery in the Civil War
+See more on the history of the 9th Michigan Battery in the Civil War

 The monument to the 9th Michigan Battery is south of Gettysburg on the west side of Hancock Avenue 180 feet south of Pleasonton Avenue and across from the Pennsylvania Monument.
 (39°48’28.3″N 77°14’09.6″W)